piiblocker-coder/privacyshield/README.md

 Yes.
 The free tier includes full detection and masking for ChatGPT, Claude, and Gemini — forever, with no usage limits and no account required.
 Pro (coming soon at $4.99/month) adds convenience features like fully automatic soft-PII masking, smart masking strategies, and a privacy dashboard.

 **Q: Can I use this at work?**
 Absolutely.
-PrivacyShield is designed for anyone who uses AI chatbots with real data — freelancers, students, doctors, lawyers, developers, and enterprise employees.
+PiiBlocker is designed for anyone who uses AI chatbots with real data — freelancers, students, doctors, lawyers, developers, and enterprise employees.
 Because all processing happens locally with zero data collection, it can help organizations maintain GDPR and data protection compliance when employees use AI tools.

 ---